-Catalpa (Catalpa) - Cigartree is another name for this tree with long, thin brown pods.
+Catalpa (Catalpa speciosa) - Cigartree is another name for this tree with long, thin brown pods.
 These trees have large heart-shaped leaves and beautiful white and purple flowers when it blooms in midsummer.

-Cherry (Prunus) - Cherry is a common name for woody plants in the genus, Prunus, that produce a stone fruit.
+Cherry (Prunus sp) - Cherry is a common name for woody plants in the genus Prunus that produce a stone fruit.
 These plants typically have simple, alternate leaves.
 At the junction of the leaf blade with the stalk there is usually a pair of glands.
-The flesh of the fruits can be used to make jelly but the seed and vegetative parts shouldn't be eaten because they contain cyanideproducing chemicals.
+The flesh of the fruits can be used to make jelly but the seed and vegetative parts shouldn't be eaten because they contain cyanide-producing chemicals.
+Chokecherry (P. virginiana) is a shrub with that leaves are typically widest above the middle in comparison to black cherry (P. serotina) that is a tree with leaves that are widest below the middle.